 Most of the time, lesions do not cause itching or soreness.
-They may be skin-colored, gray, red, brown, yellow, or blue, and commonly appear on the head, neck, trunk, or sites of injuries.
+They may be the same color as a person’s skin or may appear gray, red, brown, yellow, or blue.
+They commonly appear on the head, neck, or trunk or at the sites of injuries.

 - eczema-like areas of thickened, inflamed skin

-- red or purple patches that occur due to bleeding beneath the skin
+- red or purple patches that result from bleeding under the skin